MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     > If you later need to confirm which key your Azure Information Protection tenant key is using in Azure Key Vault, use the [Get-AadrmKeys](/powershell/aadrm/vlatest/get-aadrmkeys) Azure RMS cmdlet.

 You’re now ready to go to [Step 5.
-Activate your Azure Information Protection tenant](migrate-from-ad-rms-phase2.md#step-5-activate-the-azure-rights-management-service).
+Activate the Azure Rights Management service](migrate-from-ad-rms-phase2.md#step-5-activate-the-azure-rights-management-service).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]